-Use the Touchless Clock In feature to enable your employees to clock in and out of work, as well as start and end breaks without touching the Android device.
+Use the Touchless Clock In feature on your Android Time Clock to enable your team members to clock in and out of work, as well as start and end breaks without touching the Android device.

-This touchless solution to track time and attendance will help your businesses alleviate some of the stress around quickly adapting to new health and safety procedures as well as provide a faster clock in and out experience for employees.
+Using this touchless solution to track time and attendance will help your businesses alleviate some of the stress around quickly adapting to new health and safety procedures as well as provide a faster clock in and out experience for team members.

 The guide has been written for Deputy users with an access level of System Administrator or Location Manager and will cover:

 What is Touchless Clock In

 The Android Time Clock Face Unlock feature allows team members to clock in and out for work with a contactless scan.
 They can then use voice-activated commands to clock on and off without touching the device - this includes starting and stopping breaks.

 By just walking up to the device and using commands such as “Start shift“ or “End break”, team members can avoid needing to touch the device.

 Is the Touchless Clock In Suitable for my Business?

 This feature was designed to ensure a safer and more hygienic way for team members to clock in and out of their shifts.